nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The fields that can be specified include the booking's `BOOKER_EMAIL`, `DATE`, ,`VENUE_NAME`, `DESCRIPTION`, and `TAG`.
 At least one field must be provided.
 * Matching is case-insensitive, and partial matching on a keyword is not accepted to reduce the number of unrelated search results for greater convenience in searching.
 * Only for the `VENUE_NAME` and `DESCRIPTION` fields, multiple keywords can be provided and must be separated by whitespace.
 Matching is successful as long as a person's name contains words that fully matches any of the specified keywords.
-* The provision of empty `TAG` and `DESCRIPTION` fields are accepted.
+* The provision of an empty `DESCRIPTION` field is accepted.

 Example:
 * `find_booking e/johnd@gmail.com date/2020-02-12` shows a list of bookings booked by a person with the email `johnd@gmail.com`.
 The booking duration must also contain the date `2020-02-12`.
-* `find_booking t/ d/` shows a list of bookings that do not have descriptions and tags.
+* `find_booking d/` shows a list of bookings that do not have descriptions.

 ### 3.6.
 Upcoming